Disputed GOP-Nunes memo released

 "The article does not corroborate the Steele dossier because it is derived from information leaked by Steele himself to Yahoo news," the memo states.

 But the memo then goes on to say that the FBI did not know about Steele's media contacts, alleging Steele "improperly concealed and lied" to the FBI about his media contacts.
-Rep. Adam Schiff of California, the top Democrat on the House Intelligence Committee, however, said that the Yahoo News article was not referenced in the FISA application to corroborate Steele.
+Schiff, however, said that the Yahoo News article was not referenced in the FISA application to corroborate Steele.

 The memo names former officials in the Obama administration who signed off on the warrants, saying former FBI Director James Comey signed three applications, and McCabe and former Deputy Attorney General Sally Yates signed at least one.